parkerdgabel/mactrack/languageStudy.md

 - The Go Programming Language(Golang) is developed by Google and was first released in 2007.
 - Designed for concurrency and productivity.
 - Design team included Rob Pike and Ken Thompson, famous for their work on Unix at Bell Labs.
+- Golang is actively maintained and used at google.
+- It is seeing adoption in broader industry for microservices.